vicentepese/GeneticAssociation/README.md

 ## Introduction

 This repository was designed to perform an Association Analysis (AA) between Single Nucleotide Polymorphisms (SNP) and protein sequencing expression genes in peripheral blood cells.
-Firstly, a files (SNP and protein files) are pre-processed in `dataParser.py` to be further analyzed in `associationAnalysis.R`.
+Firstly, files (SNP and protein files) are pre-processed in `dataParser.py` to be further analyzed in `associationAnalysis.R`.

-This pipeline has been designed to function in cloud computer services -- such as the one available at Stanford University; Sherlock.
+This pipeline has been designed to function in cloud computer services "---" such as the one available at Stanford University; Sherlock.
 It allows the usage of the so-called Job Arrays, in which each job is designated to a chromosome.
 In this way, tasks are efficiently distributed over _slurm_ jobs, both for pre-processing and analysis.

 ## Pipeline